shoaibkhan17/JumpIN/readme.txt

 - Mushroom Class:

 ------------Mushroom is a subclass of the Piece class and cannot be moved or selected.
-It's only purpose is as an obstacle on the board.
+Its only purpose is as an obstacle on the board which the Rabbit can jump over.
+A Rabbit can jump over several mushrooms in one move if they are all in a row.

 - Parser Class: